 Can I make this Mexican Rice with brown rice?

 Yes!!
 Brown rice does need more liquid.
 For every 1 cup of brown rice used you will need 2 and 1/2 cups of liquid.
 Also, brown rice does take longer to cook.
 I find that it takes 45 minutes of cooking for brown rice to become tender.
 So instead of cooking covered for 20 minutes, you will need to increase that time to 45 minutes and still keep the 10 minutes cooling time with the lid on.

 Kitchen Tools used for this recipe (affiliate links):

-- 2 tablespoons extra virgin olive oil/vegetable oil/canola oil
+- 2 tbsp extra virgin olive oil/vegetable oil/canola oil

 - 2 cups white long grain rice

 - ½ yellow onion , sliced or quartered

 - 1 tbsp chicken bouillon, caldo de pollo*

 - 1 tbsp tomato bouillon, caldo de tomate*

 - Heat the oil in a large skillet over medium/high heat.